Victorian gold rush: Background

 Ballarat's tent city just a couple of years after the discovery of gold in the district.
 Oil painting from an original 1853 sketch by Eugene von Guerard.

 There were rumours abroad about the presence of gold in Australia, but Government officials kept all findings secret for fear of disorganising the young colony.
 However the Colonial Secretary, Edward Deas Thomson, saw a great future for the country when Edward Hargraves proved his theory that Australia was a vast storehouse of gold.
 Hargraves had been in the California gold rush and knew gold country, when he first saw it, round Bathurst.
-The news spread like wildfire, and soon the race was on from coast to gold fields.
+The news spread and soon the race was on from coast to gold fields.
 Flocks were left untended, drovers deserted their teams, merchants and lawyers rushed from their desks and entire ships' crews, captains included, marched off to seek their fortunes.

 Gold discovery

 In March 1850, William Campbell of Strath Loddon, found on the station of his brother-in-law, Donald Cameron, of Clunes several minute pieces of native gold in quartz.
 This was concealed at the time but on 10 January 1851, Campbell disclosed it.
 Others had found indications of gold.
 Dr. George H. Bruhn, a German physician, whose services as an analyst were in great demand, had been shown specimens of gold from what afterwards became the Clunes diggings.
 In spite of these and other discoveries, however, it was impracticable to market the gold, and James Esmond's "find" which was made on Creswick's Creek, a tributary of the Loddon River, at Clunes on 1 July 1851, was the first marketable gold field.

 A party formed by Mr. Louis John Michel, consisting of himself, Mr. William Haberlin, James Furnival, James Melville, James Headon, and B. Groenig, discovered the existence of gold in the quartz rocks of the Yarra ranges, at Andersons Creek, near Warrandyte, in the latter part of June, and showed it on the spot to Dr. Webb Richmond, on behalf of the Gold Discovery Committee on 5 July.